firebase/firebase-js-sdk/common/api-review/util.api.md

 //
 // @public
 export const isValidTimestamp: (token: string) => boolean;

-// Warning: (ae-internal-missing-underscore) The name "IterateCallback" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export type IterateCallback<KeyType, ValueType> = (key: KeyType, value: ValueType, control: IterationController) => void | PersistencePromise<void>;

-// Warning: (ae-internal-missing-underscore) The name "IterateOptions" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export interface IterateOptions {
-    index?: string;
-    keysOnly?: boolean;
-    range?: IDBKeyRange;
-    reverse?: boolean;
-}

-// Warning: (ae-internal-missing-underscore) The name "IterationController" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export class IterationController {
-    constructor(dbCursor: IDBCursorWithValue);
-    // (undocumented)
-    set cursor(value: IDBCursorWithValue);
-    delete(): PersistencePromise<void>;
-    done(): void;
-    // (undocumented)
-    get isDone(): boolean;
-    skip(key: IDBValidKey): void;
-    // (undocumented)
-    get skipToKey(): IDBValidKey | null;
-}

 // Warning: (ae-missing-release-tag) "jsonEval" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //